-Children are also taught about online safety, issues of consent and healthy relationships, fundamental British Values, how children can keep themselves safe from all forms of bullying including online bullying, child sexual exploitation including issues of informed consent, sexting, drugs and alcohol.
+Children are also taught about online safety, fundamental British values and how children can keep themselves safe from all forms of bullying including online bullying

 Children who are lesbian, gay, bi, or trans (LGBT)

 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 However, children who are LGBT can be targeted by other children.
 In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.